 Do sharks have bones?
 Yes.
 Sharks have skeletons made of cartilage and their body is divided into the head, thorax, and abdomen.

 What color are sharks?
 The skin of most sharks can range from white to black depending on the species.

 When do sharks give live birth?
 A female shark will mate with a male once or twice a year and then produce up to 20 pups.

 I hope you enjoyed learning some interesting shark information for kids.
-Learn more about sharks for kids with these fun printable shark worksheets.
+Learn more about sharks for kids with this fun printable shark workbook.